Go to Homepage

 The rooftop Health Club & Spa offers breathtaking views and breathless fitness regimens for all sizes and tastes.
 Up here, by the long alfresco pool, the SkyBar is a chic after hours rendezvous with breezy snuggeries and great views.
 The downtown KLCC location is a useful asset.
 This places Traders Hotel right next to the city’s green “lungs” and jogging track, shopping, and offices.
 Transport options are plentiful.

-The best part of the hotel is the rooftop infinity pool looking out over the twin towers.
-High noise levels at the pool should cease with the completion of the Grand Hyatt.
 Close by is the Hotel Novotel Kuala Lumpur City Centre, close to the KLCC, with 291 rooms, an executive floor, a fitness centre, spa and pool.

 The Renaissance Kuala Lumpur Hotel offers good facilities for business travellers and leisure trippers.
 The east wing at the Renaissance offers a different room structure – only superior rooms here.
 It is cheaper and contemporary with a younger flavour while the west wing is more conservative (think black marble and crystal chandeliers), appealing to business travellers.